 What is drug hypersensitivity syndrome?

-Drug hypersensitivity syndrome is a severe, unexpected reaction to a medicine, which affects several organ systems at the same time.
-It most commonly causes the combination of:
+Drug hypersensitivity syndrome is a specific, severe, unexpected reaction to a medicine, which affects several organ systems at the same time.
+It typically causes a combination of:

 - High fever